 Despite being only slightly more than a decade old, social media has had an enormous impact on how brands interact with an audience.
 The ability to instantly interact with people in a public forum - such as a Facebook page - has increased engagement in a big way, and companies are better able than ever to showcase their image.

 This presents an interesting challenge for marketers, who must stay on top of industry changes in order to be able to use social media as effectively as possible.
-With that in mind, here are some of the biggest trends in this industry that you can expect to see growing in a big way throughout 2017:
+With that in mind, here are some of the biggest trends in this industry that you can expect to see growing throughout 2017:

 Content with an expiration date

 Traditionally, brands have created content that will last in order to engage with their audience.
-It can still be topical, but marketers are much better off giving an opinion or an insight that will last for a few weeks after an event rather than simply reporting on the news as it happens.
+It can still be topical, but marketers are much better off giving an opinion or an insight that will last for a few weeks after an event.

-However, on social media a new force is growing: expiring content.
+However, a new force is growingon social media: expiring content.
 This is best typified by Snapchat, with its unique selling point of posts that can only be viewed for ten seconds before disappearing forever.
-Instagram has since picked up on this trend, introducing "Instagram Stories" to compete with Snapchat.
+Instagram has since picked up on this trend, introducing "Instagram Stories".